Guidelines and Signage

 The Municipality will accept donations for park improvements.

 Special events are held in the park throughout the year and are open to the public.
-Watch our Recreation Guides for information or call 902-541-1343 or stop at the kiosk on site.
+See our Recreation Guides for information or call 902-541-1343 or stop at the kiosk on site.

 Leash your pet and don't forget to pick up after your furry friend!
 Hunting, trapping and overnight camping are prohibited in all Municipal Parks and Green spaces.
 Bicycles are permitted at Miller Point, but please be cautious and curteous to all park users.